mcclatchy/docpub/docpub-planning-notes.md

 # To-do list

+* TEST: switching `settings_private` from mccdocpub to mccdata on test server

 * TK: purge process for deleting PDFs from S3 after uploaded to document cloud
 	* then have DocPub file fields then point to the PDF on DocumentCloud.org?